 - Though responsive email and/or personal contact between the course tutor and the student;

-- Through feedback on their reflective questionnaire, ongoing oral feedback during the course and on their 1-page assignment plan (formative feedback);
+- Through their 1-page assignment plan (formative feedback);

-- By written feedback on their assessment case study report (summative feedback).
+- By written feedback on their assessment report (summative feedback).

 |No Exam Information